-Spying a pivot to ghost kitchens, Softbank’s second Vision Fund pours $120 million into Ordermark – TechCrunch
+Spying a pivot to ghost kitchens, SoftBank’s second Vision Fund pours $120 million into Ordermark – TechCrunch

 While Nextbite may be the future of Ordermark’s business, its overall health looks solid.
 The company is about to cross $1 billion worth of orders processed through its system.

-“We are laser focused right now on helping our restaurants survive COVID and the best way we can do that is by doubling down on the incremental revenues of the Nextbite business,” said Canter when asked where the company’s emphasis would be going forward.
+“We are laser-focused right now on helping our restaurants survive COVID, and the best way we can do that is by doubling down on the incremental revenues of the Nextbite business,” said Canter when asked where the company’s emphasis would be going forward.

 Nextbite is something we’ve been developing for a while now.
 We took it to market at the end of last year prior to COVID.
 When COVID kicked in every restaurant in America needed to be more creative.
 People were looking for alternative ways to supplement the loss in foot traffic,” he said.
 Nextbite provided an answer.